Integrity. Experience. Perseverance.

 Next, think about the potential costs involved.
 Legal fees, court costs and other associated expenses can quickly add up.
 Therefore, you need to determine if you can afford to engage in a potentially lengthy and costly legal battle.
 Weigh the potential benefits of contesting the will against the financial risks.

-Lastly, seek legal assistance for personalized guidance.
+Lastly, seek legal assistance for personalized guidance, because each situation is different.
 An informed assessment of your case can help you make the right call and protect your interests if you decide to proceed with the will contest.